hikari-crescent/book/src/basics/first_command.md

 ```

-> ⚠️ Stroing your token in your source code is a bad idea.
+> ⚠️ Storing your token in your source code is a bad idea.
 In later sections
 > we will go over how to do this properly.